brockboland/Homebrew/37-BelgianPale/README.md

 * Fermented in wide-mouthed plastic carboy

 ## Tasting notes
+My initial impression was not very positive.
+Carbonation is low, but more importantly, it's way sweeter than I expected.
+My 1.004 reading had to be wrong.
+Lots of esters.

 ## Timeline
 * 2019.01.01: Brew day.
 Set fermentation fridge to 68 F.
 * 2019.01.09: Bumped up to 72 F
 * 2019.01.10: Removed from fermentation fridge.
 Left in the garage in the 60s.
 * 2019.01.13: Gravity at 1.004 (seems low?).
 Cold-crashing to 40 F.
+* 2019.01.23: Kegged in 3 gal corny.
+Put on CO2 around 8 psi.
+* 2019.01.31: First taste